knoepdan/CyberSecRappi/3_ManInTheMiddle/Tasks/2_Mail_SPF_DKIM_DMARC_Answers.md

 - has opportunistic encryption being used?
     - Answer: Compass to HSR (not sure though... but it seems to me that am encrypted connection was used to send the mail but CA could not be verified)
+        - Correct answer: everywhere where we had TLS (it was just encrypted but no authentication)
 - is the smtp communication using spf protection?
     - yes.. see excel
 - is the smtp communication using dkim protection?